Level 2 – Technical

 A course or programme designed to deliver Level 2 outcomes can be organised in several ways and there is no prescribed format.
 It will typically use a combination of:

-The total learning time guidance for a course aligned to L2 is 40 hours.
-This can include face to face teaching, elearning, assessment, pre/post course reading/research, practical project development, offline group work, on the job training and one-2-one support activities.
+The total learning time guidance for a course aligned to Level 2 is 40 hours.
+This can include face to face teaching, elearning, assessment, pre/post course reading/research, practical project development, offline group work, on the job training and one-to-one support activities.

 Learning hours shown are meant to be indicative and a guide, rather than prescriptive; they are not a target and ideally a consequence of delivering effective training that addresses stated learning outcomes.